Alpha shapes in kernel density estimation: Experiments

 \subsection{The Ising model on a graph}

-In our final example, we consider density estimation on a simulated data set consisting of trials of the Ising model \cite{ising1925ferromagetism} on a graph with $m$ vertices, thought of as a collection of real-valued vectors in $\R^m$.
-In order to obtain a viable density estimator on this data set, we use the Laplacian operator associated to the graph, which has the effect of replacing each trial by something resembling a continuous function.
+In our final example, we consider density estimation on a simulated data set consisting of trials of the Ising model \cite{ising1925ferromagetism} on a graph with $d$ vertices, thought of as a collection of real-valued vectors in $\{\pm 1\}^d\subset \R^d$.
+Attempting to apply kernel density estimation on the resulting point cloud directly would not yield good results, and we would not even expect to be able to correlate kernel based density at a particular state with the theoretical density determined by the energy function.
+We show that we can create geometric models of the density landscape as we did in Section \ref{sec:config}, by using Laplacian operator $L$ of the underlying graph to obtain smooth versions of the spin vectors.
+This suggests a way of extending the kernel density based methods to high dimensional point clouds, when the set of features comes equipped with an underlying geometry.

-Let $G=(V,E)$ be an $m\times m$ graph such as the ones shown in Figure \ref{fig:isinggraphs}, represented by a symmetric adjacency matrix $J$, diagonal entries being zero.
-For every discrete vector of ``spins'' $\sigma \in \{1,-1\}^m$, we have the Hamiltonian energy
+Let $G=(V,E)$ be a graph with $n$ vertices, represented by a symmetric adjacency matrix $J$, with diagonal entries being zero.
+In our example we will use